Grandma’s tent saloon

 Scott raised the Smith & Wesson and forcefully shoved the barrel across his shoulder.
 “Didn’t you see the sign?”
 He didn’t wait for Gideon’s answer.
 “If you didn’t …” he stopped again and tossed an arrogant glance at Grandma, “then she should have told you.
 She knows the consequences.”

 “I don’t,” said Gideon, “so why don’t you take the time to tell me?”

 When Jackson turned his head to look at Gideon, Scott took the advantage and moved swiftly forward.
 He raised the pistol above his head and then swung it at Jackson’s face.
 Though his skin glowed like dried polished-leather, it split instantly.
 The barrel-sight of the Smith & Wesson caught his cheek, digging deep into the flesh, exposing the soft, pink tissue of his under-flesh.
 Blood gushed down the side of his face dropping from his chin to form little circular stains of reddish-brown as it soaked away into the dry sawdust.

 Gideon felt the man’s pain as he reached for the wound in his cheek, but the giant never swayed from the vicious blow.
-He stood fast, his focus set on the narrow ridge on the nose that separated Scott’s leering green eyes.
-And by his expression, it took all he had to prevent himself from lashing out with those enormous arms.
+Jackson stood fast, his focus set on Scott’s leering green eyes, and by the expression on his face, it took all he had to prevent himself from lashing out with those enormous arms.
 However, with the barrel of the Smith & Wesson pushed into his belly might have swayed him to think twice.